Back to Portfolio

 Autonomous Mobile Robot Navigation AI-Powered AMR System

-Advanced obstacle avoidance and path planning system for autonomous mobile robots with real-time computer vision, achieving 99.0% collision avoidance in complex warehouse environments.
+Advanced obstacle avoidance and path planning system for autonomous mobile robots with real-time computer vision and LiDAR fusion, achieving 99.7% obstacle detection across three distribution centre environments.

 Project Overview